topranks/homerlabs/getting_started.md

 [Juniper vQFX and Containerlab Tutorial](https://www.theasciiconstruct.com/post/junos-vqfx-containerlab/)

-The vQFX image should be alias'ed to vrnetlab/vr-vqfx:latest, as that is what the clab topology files will reference.
+Once built, the vQFX image should be tagged as vrnetlab/vr-vqfx:latest, which is what the clab topology files reference.
 For example:

     sudo docker tag vrnetlab/vr-vqfx:20.2R1.10 vrnetlab/vr-vqfx:latest